MitulMistry/react-google-news/README.md

 ## Commands

-`npm run webpack-build` - Use Webpack to build for production.
+`npm run build` - Use Webpack to build for production.

-`npm run webpack-start` - Run Webpack dev server.

 `npm run start` - Run the Express server via Node.